fwillomitzer/vvaquero_website/content/publication/icra_18_DeepLidarMotionFlow.md

 solo-lidar goal.
 We therefore perform the rest of experiments with the learned lidar-flow (Pred.F rows in the table) as prior, eliminating any dependence on camera images.

+___

+**Acknowledgements:**
+This work has been supported by the Spanish Ministry of Economy and Competitiveness projects HuMoUR (TIN2017-90086-R) and COL- ROBTRANSP (DPI2016-78957-R) and the Spanish State Research Agency through the Marı́a de Maeztu Seal of Excellence to IRI (MDM-2016-0656).
+The authors also thank Nvidia for hardware donation under the GPU grant program.